Tensor categories for vertex operator superalgebra extensions

 \subsubsection{Solving the inverse coset problem}

-Let us now assume that $C$ is sufficiently well understood.
+Now assume that $C$ is sufficiently well understood.
 Can we reconstruct $V$?
-This question actually fits very well in a program one of us has developed together with Andrew Linshaw \cite{CL1, CL2}.
-In \cite{CL1} we have found minimal strong generating sets of families of coset \VOA{}s $C_k$ inside larger structures $A_k$.
-If the strong generator type coincides with the one of a known $W$-algebra then one might ask if they are actually isomorphic.
-In practice, the $A_k$ will have special values of the deformation parameter $k$ for which it is believed to be interesting, for example admissible levels of $W$-algebras \cite{KW, Ar2}.
-In this case a strategy might be to find the coset, and use its properties to deduce properties of $V$: \begin{enumerate} \item Let us assume that we have a \VOA{} $V$ and that we believe (or might even know) that $V_L$ and $C$ form a commuting pair inside $V$.
-Then use \cite{CKLR} to find a lattice $N\subseteq L$ such that
+This question actually fits very well in a program one of us has developed together with A. Linshaw \cite{CL2, CL1}.
+In \cite{CL1}, we found minimal strong generating sets of families of coset \VOA{}s $C_k$ inside larger structures $A_k$.
+If the strong generator type coincides with the one of a known $W$-algebra, then one might ask if they are isomorphic.
+In practice, there will be special values of the deformation parameter $k$ for which $A_k$ is believed to be interesting, for example admissible levels of $W$-algebras \cite{KW, Ar2}.
+In this case a strategy might be to find the coset, and use its properties to deduce properties of $V$: \begin{enumerate} \item Suppose we have a \VOA{} $V$ and we believe (or might even know) that $V_L$ and $C$ form a commuting pair inside $V$.
+Then use \cite{CKLR} to find a lattice $N\supseteq L$ such that